MetabuildDev/ifc_rs/README.md

 # IFC4

+🚧🚧 This crate is still work in progress.
+The API will most likely change a lot in the future.
+Use at your own risk! 🚧🚧

+# Current functionality

-A parser for the IFC4 format
+- A parser for a subset of the IFC4 STEP format
+- Some builders to create geometric elements in IFC4 STEP format files

 # Current Architecture